socketry/falcon/guides/deployment/readme.md

 # Deployment

-This guide explains how to use Falcon in production environments.
+This guide explains how to deploy applications using the Falcon web server.
+It covers the recommended deployment methods, configuration options, and examples for different environments, including systemd and kubernetes.

 Falcon can be deployed into production either as a standalone application server, or as a virtual host routing to multiple applications.
 Both configurations can run behind a load balancer, but `falcon virtual` is designed to be zero-configuration deployment option.